 Get in the cockpit, take the controls and experience the enormous wonder of how we, as a flying species, come home.
-With Mark Vanhoenacker as your guide, you're guaranteed a smooth landing.
+And with Mark Vanhoenacker as your guide, you're guaranteed a smooth landing.
 Reissue of the bestselling 2017 title.

-Hello!
+So, hello!
 Welcome!
-Wow, you look surprisingly relaxed.
+Honestly, you look surprisingly relaxed.
 That's great to see.
 Have a seat on the left side of the cockpit - that's the captain's seat.
-Yes, you're now the captain.
-And yes, that's the runway down there.
-So fasten your seat belt, order yourself a cup of tea, and let's get cracking.
+Yes, that's right, you're now the captain, and yes, that's the runway down there.
+Fasten your seatbelt, order yourself a cup of tea, and let's get cracking.

 Mark Vanhoenacker, the airline pilot who makes poetry out of the science of flight technology, hands over the controls.
 Walking and talking us through the nitty-gritty of an approach and touchdown, he builds our understanding of flight from the ground up (or rather from the sky down), offering a new perspective of one of the more challenging and rewarding tasks ever.